Thursday, 14 May 2026

 2. Jiva - 'Just Go' (Azerbaijan) 🇦🇿

 After three consecutive non-qualifications, Azerbaijan has opted for an adult contemporary power ballad.
-But despite singer Jiva's strong voice and the beautiful instrumental track, I have a feeling that the country's dry spell is not going to come to an end just yet.
+But despite singer Jiva's strong voice and the beautiful backing track, I have a feeling that the country's dry spell is not going to come to an end just yet.

 As soon as you realise this is (yet another) break-up story, you just can't look past how platitude-ridden the lyrics are.
 Of course he said your love would be forever.
 Of course he fooled you once again.
 Of course he played games with you.
 And of course, like in any good break-up song, you ultimately swear to shed no more tears for him.
 We know, we've heard this all before.

-In the second verse, there is a blink-and-you'll-miss-it inclusion of a reverby electric guitar which made me wish that they had gone full-on James Bond theme on this song.
+In the second verse, there is a blink-and-you'll-miss-it inclusion of a reverby electric guitar that made me wish they had gone full-on James Bond theme on this song.
 More guitars, more brass section, more everything.
 Now, the song would still be mediocre but at least it would be a bit of a moment.
-In its present state, it's sadly a non-event that just goes in one ear and out the other.
+In its present state, it's a non-event that just goes in one ear and out the other.

 ★★½